Sunday, August 9, 2009

 b) Right-click the server icon, and then click

-Configure and Enable Routing and Remote Access
+Configure and Enable Routing and Remote Access to start the Routing and

 Remote Access Server Setup Wizard.
 Click Next to continue.